Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 Where: Monis Asteriou 3 & 7, Athina 105 58, Greece

 Art aficionados should take the time to stop by the Frissiras Art Museum.
 This is a contemporary art gallery with ever-changing exhibits from local and European artists.

 The Athens University Museum tells the story of how academia has developed in Greece.
 Its exhibits consist of ancient manuscripts, astrology maps, obscure scientific items, and other objects from the university’s first few decades.
 From the museum terrace, you have lovely views over your surroundings in Plaka.

 The Museum of Pavlos and Alexandra Kanellopoulou

-The Museum of Pavlos and Alexandra Kanellopoulou is very much worth a look-in if you are interested in Greek history.
-Established in the 1970s, the museum contains a private collection of artifacts that date all the way back to 3000 BC, as well as items more recently created in the 18th and 19th centuries.
+The Museum of Pavlos and Alexandra Kanellopoulou is very much worth visiting if you are interested in Greek history.
+Established in the 1970s, the museum contains a private collection of artifacts that date all the way back to 3000 BC.
 Expect everything from ancient Greek and Roman busts, to fine art pieces.